-IT Security Policy
+IT Security

 Policy Number: 11300

-Date Created/Revised: 3/5/2020
+Date Created/Revised: TBD

-Executive Responsibility: Chief Information Officer
+Policy Manager: Chief Information Officer

-Functional Responsibility: CaTS

-Related Information:

-GLBA: Safeguarding of Confidential Financial and Personal Information

-IT Security Resources from CaTS

-CATS Security Policies

-CATS Security Strategies

-CATS Report an Incident

-Former Wright Way Policy: 1106

 11300.1 Purpose

 Wright State University (WSU) is responsible for collecting, storing, and distributing very large amounts of information.
 Some of this information is federally legislated as private and must be protected in accordance with laws such as the Family Education Rights and Privacy Act (FERPA) of 1974 (for student records), the Gramm-Leach-Bliley Act 9GLBA) of 1999 (for personal financial information), the Health Insurance Portability and Accountability Act (HIPAA) of 1996 (for personally identifiable health information), the Payment Card Industry Data Security Standards (PCI DSS), and government regulations controlling research data.
 All members of the university have responsibility to protect information about our students and employees from public discourse.

-Protected Information
+Protected Information.
 Information that is classified as “protected” (sensitive information) cannot be disclosed or disseminated to the public.
 Much of the information about our students and employees is considered protected.

 Social Security Number